patooz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2-strchr.c - A C function that locates a character in a string 3-strspn.c - A C function that gets the length of a prefix substring.
 4-strpbrk.c - A C function that searches a string for any of a set of bytes.
+5-strstr.c - A C  function that locates a substring.